-CARD Number of rows in base table.

-LEAF Total number of index leafs (pages).

-LVLS (LEVELS) Number of index levels.

-ISIZE Index size, calculated from the average column length of all columns participating in the index.

-KEYS (FULLKEYCARD) Number of unique index entries.

-F4 Results of Formula 4.

-F5 Results of Formula 5.
+- CARD Number of rows in base table. - LEAF Total number of index leafs (pages). - LVLS (LEVELS) Number of index levels. - ISIZE Index size, calculated from the average column length of all columns participating in the index. - KEYS (FULLKEYCARD) Number of unique index entries. - F4 Results of Formula 4. - F5 Results of Formula 5.
 The notation +++ indicates that the result exceeds 999, and is invalid.
-Rerun REORGCHK with the UPDATE STATISTICS option, or issue "RUNSTATS" on page 350, followed by the REORGCHK command.

-F6 Results of Formula 6.
-The notation +++ indicates that the result exceeds command.

-999, and is invalid.
-Rerun REORGCHK with the UPDATE STATISTICS option, or issue "RUNSTATS" on page 350, followed by the REORGCHK asterisk (\) indicates that the calculated result exceeded the set bounds of its corresponding formula.

-Each hyphen (-) displayed in this column indicates that the calculated results were within the set bounds of the corresponding formula, and each

-- or \ on the left side of the column corresponds to F4 (Formula 4)

-- or \ in the middle of the column corresponds to F5 (Formula 5) - - or \ on the right side of the column corresponds to F6 (Formula 6).
+Rerun REORGCHK with the UPDATE STATISTICS option, or issue "RUNSTATS" on page 378, followed by the REORGCHK command. - F6 Results of Formula 6.
+The notation +++ indicates that the result exceeds 999, and is invalid.
+Rerun REORGCHK with the UPDATE STATISTICS option, or issue "RUNSTATS" on page 378, followed by the REORGCHK command. - REORG Each hyphen (-) displayed in this column indicates that the calculated results were within the set bounds of the corresponding formula, and each asterisk () indicates that the calculated result exceeded the set bounds of its corresponding formula. - or on the left side of the column corresponds to F4 (Formula 4) - or in the middle of the column corresponds to F5 (Formula 5) - - or on the right side of the column corresponds to F6 (Formula 6).

-REORG